SERG-Delft/serg-delft.github.io/_researchlines/software-analytics.md

 ---
 layout: research-line
 title: Software Analytics
-description: How can we harness the massive data modern development and deployment processes generate, as well as Big Code, to make better software engineering tools?
+description: How can we harness the massive data modern development and deployment processes generate, as well as Big Code, to increase development productivity and operational efficiency?
 responsible: "Georgios Gousios"
 ---